testcontainers/testcontainers-go/docs/modules/nats.md

 It's possible to pass a custom config file to NATS container using `nats.WithConfigFile(strings.NewReader(config))`.
 The `io.Reader` is passed as a `-config /etc/nats.conf` arguments to an entrypoint.

 !!! note
-    Changing a connectivity (listen address or ports) can break the container setup.
-So configuration must be done with a care.
+    Changing the connectivity (listen address or ports) can break the container setup.
+So configuration must be done with care.

 ### Container Methods